 The breadfruit tree is one of three dominant trees that grow in the the Marshall Islands.
 The other two dominant trees are coconut and pandanus.
 This tree is mainly found in Oceania and has been a life-sustaining resource throughout history.
-It was the trees that Captain Bligh from the Mutiny on the Bounty was tasked to harvest from Tahiti and bring to the Caribbean to function as cheap, high energy food for slaves.
+It was the Breadfruit tree that Captain Bligh from the Mutiny on the Bounty was tasked to harvest from Tahiti and bring to the Caribbean to function as cheap, high energy food for slaves.
 Breadfruit was introduced to the Marshall Islands by early Micronesian settlers around 2,000 years ago and has since been introduced to many other parts of the world.
 It is now grown in approximately 90 countries throughout South and Southeast Asia, the Pacific Ocean, the Caribbean, Central America and Africa.

 The breadfruit tree is is in the Mulberry family or Fig family (Moraceae) and the scientific name is Artocarpus altilis.
 There are up to 20 different cultivated varieties in the Marshall Islands.
 It’s common name is derived from the texture of the moderately ripe fruit when cooked, similar to freshly baked bread.
 It is known as Mā in Marshallese.
 In the Marshall Islands the tree tends to grow more towards the center of the island away from salty winds and high tides as it is less salt tolerant than other trees, such as the pandanus and coconut trees.